BECOME A MISSIONARY

 There is a culture of collegiality and openness at Simple House.
 Small groups of missionaries manage a monthly budget of a few thousand dollars.
 Everyone decides how the money will be used to serve the poor, and new ideas are welcome.
 Our work is an experiment in Christianity.

-A Simple House does not have Internet or television.
+A Simple House does not have wi-fi or television.
 Other forms of distraction are limited.
+In 2024, we are instituting a phone detox by providing flip-phones!
 Missionaries live in an environment that allows them to concentrate on prayer, Scripture, and fellowship.

 Know the Poor: